Don't let the extreme heat melt your chances of success. Fishing is still as good as ever, just use these simple strategies.

 The seasonal changes in the prairie marsh are like a pendulum, swinging back and forth.
 To appreciate winter, you must sweat through summer.
 To welcome summer you must freeze through winter.

-August is here.
-Louisiana is experiencing the hottest days of the summer, colloquially known amongst natives as the “dog days of summer.”
-We are nearing the end of the pendulum’s swing and it won’t be long before the winds shift, the fish move and the landscapes change.
+And summer is here.
+Louisiana is experiencing the hottest days of the year, colloquially known amongst natives as the "dog days of summer."
+We are nearing the end of the pendulum's swing and it won't be long before the winds shift, the fish move and the landscapes change.

-But for now, it is still August and the current conditions present obstacles to good fishing.
-Here is how you should be catching specks and reds during the dog days of summer.
+These sweltering conditions present obstacles to good fishing.
+Here is how you should be catching specks and reds during the dog days of summer:

 When you step outside in the Louisiana summer you immediately notice the sweltering heat and humidity.
 It is indisputably hot.